ublanquet/training-angularjs/README.md

 - Where is handled the mapping ? controller or factory ?

-- How to be able to use the model across the entire application ? dunno
+- How to be able to use the model across the entire application ? dunno factory and then DI

 ### Code Review (t0 + 2 days)